TFL Rules

 The Game

-R.1 -- Each TFL team shall consist of 14 players chosen from the following NFL positions: Quarterback, running back, wide reciever/tight end, kicker and team defense.
-Each team must have the minimum starting requirement of one quarterback, two running backs, two wide receivers and/or tight ends, one kicker and one team defense by the time the first NFL game begins each week.
-The rest of the roster can be filled out as the team owner wishes.
+R.1 -- Each TFL team shall consist of 15 players chosen from the following NFL positions: Quarterback, running back, wide receiver, tight end, kicker and team defense.
+Each team must have the minimum starting requirement of one quarterback, one running back, one wide receiver, one tight end, two flex positions (can be running back, wide receiver or tight end), one kicker and one team defense by the time the first NFL game begins each week.

-R.4 -- At the end of Week 14, the four division champions and a wild card team from each conference advance to the playoffs.
-The divisional champions are awarded the top seeds.
+R.4 -- At the end of Week 14, the two conference champions and two wild card teams from each conference advance to the playoffs.
+The conference champions are awarded the top seeds and given byes for the first-round of the playoffs.
 Seeds will be awarded based on winning percentage.
-Tiebreakers are as follows: For teams not in the same division: 1) Best head-to-head record; 2) Most points scored; 3) Best record vs. other playoff teams.
-For teams in the same division: 1) Best head-to-head record; 2) Most points scored; 3) Best record within the division; 4) Best record vs. other playoff teams.
+Tiebreakers are as follows: 1) Best head-to-head record vs. entire league for entire regular season; 2) Best conference record; 3) Most points scored in the regular season.

 R.5 -- In any situation in which tie-breaking criteria is insufficient, a best-of-three coin toss will break the tie.